Seismicity and Seismic Factors

 • Design spectral response acceleration – SD1=2/3SM1=0.79g

-The sturctural engineer designing the foundation and framing must follow the guidelines given above by the geotechnical engineer in his calculations.
+The structural engineer, designing the foundation and framing, must follow the guidelines given above by the geotechnical engineer in his calculations.